lf-edge/eden/docs/flow.md

 #### Disabling hardware acceleration

-Sometimes, when running in a virtualized platform, like qemu, on another virtualized platform, like an ec2 instance, you might want to disable hardware acceleration, as it is not available.
+Sometimes, when running in a virtualized platform, like qemu, on another virtualized platform, like an arm64 instance on amd64, you might want to disable hardware acceleration, as it is not available.
 In that case, you can pass in:

 ```console